 Lakeside Trail is a flat hike on a paved road.
 As the name suggest, it follows the lake for about 10 miles.
 You can keep going on more primitive trails where you will see waterfalls, and you can even view a glacier.

-If you want to kayak the lake or bike the trail, Lifetime Adventures has kayaks for rent (though it might be a good idea to reserve the boats and bikes in advance).
+If you want to kayak the lake or bike the trail, Lifetime Adventures has kayaks for rent.
+It might be a good idea to reserve the boats and bikes in advance, if you are planning on renting them.
 They also have a package where you can kayak to on side of the lake and bike back to your starting point.
 It takes about 5 hours and you’ll need to start by 11am.
 Do a little searching for coupons to get 2 for 1 rentals, like this one.
-Instead if you live in Alaska and you may want to own your own kayak instead of renting one out every time you’d like to go out on the rivers, you could have a look at companies like Perception Kayaks.

 And one more from the lake.
 It looks like we are in front of a green screen and the background is just dropped in.
 Alaska is so beautiful.